Brooke Mueller

 Brooke Jaye Mueller (born August 19, 1977) is an American actress.
+She acted in films and worked as special correspondent on Extra.
+In 2008, Mueller married actor Charlie Sheen, with whom she shares twin sons.
+They divorced in 2011.
+Mueller has had a lifelong struggle with substance abuse.

 Early life

 Mueller was born and raised in upstate New York.
 Her father, Allen Mueller, worked as a Miami and Key West police officer, a high school teacher, and a real-estate broker.
 He died in a motorcycle accident when Brooke was twelve.
-Her father was Lutheran and her mother, Moira Fiore, was Jewish.
+Her father was Lutheran, and her mother Moira Fiore was Jewish.
 When she was 14, her mother married Florida-based millionaire Kenneth Wolofsky and moved to Florida.
 Mueller was a cheerleader at the Benjamin School in Palm Beach.
 Mueller has a brother, Scott Allen Mueller, and a half-sister, Sydney Wolofsky.
 Mueller's mother Moira Fiore is currently married to international singer/songwriter/actor Jon Fiore.

 Career

 Mueller has acted in film and worked as special correspondent on Extra.
 Her best known role was as Janet in the 1999 direct-to-video film Witchouse, credited as Brooke Allen.
 She also played Cassandra in the 2008 comedy film Strictly Sexual (also credited as Brooke Allen).
 In 2011, Mueller co-starred in The World According to Paris, a reality show alongside her friend Paris Hilton.
 She has also worked as real estate investor, including purchasing a home from Mel B in 2012, refurbishing it and reselling it nine months later for a $500,000 profit.
 She had also bought and flipped homes in the Los Angeles area neighborhoods Nichols Canyon (2005) and Los Feliz (2009).